Siddharth-Dev/draggable_panel_flutter/README.md

 Plugin to replicate the DraggablePanel functionality as in Draggable panel in Android.

-When the top widget is dragged to bottom it is scaled down using the scale factor.
+When the top widget is dragged to bottom it is scaled down to minimum width and height passed to the widget
-You can choose to either go by Scale or go with minWidth & minHeight.

 ### Code
 Main class DraggablePanel